 See the athletic director regarding any exceptions to the eligibility requirements due to enrollment status.
+All enrollment status decisions, including Open Enrollment Eligibility, are based on OHSAA policies and guidelines.

 Sponsorship of Individual Athletes - High School Only

 High schools will sponsor athletes in individual sports when there is no school team for state meets.
 A school coach will be the coach of record.
 The private coach may become a volunteer coach for that student athlete.
 During the school season, the athlete may not compete in outside contests.